GnomeyDev/Helix-Releases/README.md

 # Helix-Client
-A Minecraft Bedrock Edition Utility Client (This is my first so it will be buggy)
+A Minecraft Bedrock Edition Utility Client (This is my first so it will be buggy) This is mainly to test how clients work so join the server for news on other BETTER clients

 # Current Features
 - AirJump